EchoEllet/Controlify/README.md

 # 🎮 Controlify: Forgified (Unofficial)

-A quick, simple, unofficial and dummy port of [Controlify](https://modrinth.com/mod/controlify), made for Forge 1.20.1.
+A simple, and unofficial port of [Controlify](https://modrinth.com/mod/controlify), made for Forge 1.20.1.

 The goal is to make it "just work" without crashes or critical issues.
-Use with caution—bugs, crashes, and missing features are likely.
+The newer features, such as split-screen or data-driven button guides, are not included.

 This port is based on [v2.1.2 for Fabric 1.20.1](https://modrinth.com/mod/controlify/version/gYWWawgz), with manual backports of some changes from Controlify 2.4.2 and additional adjustments needed to make it work on MinecraftForge platform.

-> By "dummy port" we mean that we did not focus on code quality or work polish at all.
-> That said, the port was not entirely straightforward and still required testing, effort and time.
->
 > **Note:** Unlike the official Controlify mod,
 > this backport does **not** support on-screen Controlify data-driven button guides,
 > as it is an unofficial backport of an older Controlify version.